 It has been rewarding for me to help each of these people through a very difficult time.
 It continues to be.

-So this is why this site is here: to help people find the information they need when faced with a failed hip or failed knee or other failed medical device.
+So this is why this site is here: to help people find the information they need when faced with a failed hip or failed hernia mesh or a harmful prescription medication.
 I hope it may help you.

 Note: This post is not intended to reflect any specific person.
 Certain details have been altered.